cooperfinley2-pixel/InfoPanel.FPS/README.md

 A plugin for the InfoPanel app that leverages `PresentMonFps` to monitor and display real-time performance metrics for fullscreen applications.

+**NOTE!** This version is not compatible with games that use kernel level anitcheat, like Battlefield 6, Valorant etc.
+To capture FPS and metrics for games like that, you can use InfoPanel.RTSS. https://github.com/F3NN3X/InfoPanel.RTSS

 ## Overview

 InfoPanel.FPS provides detailed performance statistics for running fullscreen applications, enabling users to monitor gaming performance in real-time through InfoPanel's interface.
 The plugin tracks FPS, frame times, and low percentile data, updating every second with efficient event-driven detection.